Graduateshotline

 Median Annual Salary: $75,000

-As a professional economist, you will be responsible for researching and analyzing economics data and trends on behalf of a corporation, government, or multi-national organization.
-These highly-specialized careers require that you have completed at least a Master’s degree.
-Other personal strengths and skills required for this career include strong communication skills, the ability to work well with a team, and the confidence to demonstrate leadership on issues concerning policy and/or business strategy.
+As a professional economist, you will research and analyze economic data and trends for a corporation, government, or multi-national organization.
+These highly specialized careers require that you have completed at least a Master’s degree.
+Other personal strengths and skills needed for this career include strong communication skills, the ability to work well with a team, and the confidence to demonstrate leadership on policy and business strategy issues.

 Actuary